 The process for our study will be simple.

 First, I’ve split the fourteen books up so that, from Monday-Saturday each week, you’ll be asked to read two or three chapters from one of these fourteen books.
 On Sundays, I’d encourage you to focus on the Gospel for that Sunday’s Mass or use it to catch up on anything you didn’t get to in the week.
+I’ve posted weekly updates outlining what is being read from one week to another, which you can find here.

 - The Didache Bible